 The Treasurer affirms the existence of the Investment Policy Committee.
-The Investment Policy Committee shall be chaired by the Treasurer and include the following members of the Treasurer's staff: Deputy Treasurer & Chief Investment Officer, Chief of Staff, Chief Financial Products Officer, Chief Legislative and Policy Officer, General Counsel, Director of State Investments and Banking, Director of Investment Analysis and Due Diligence, Director of Fiscal Operations, Director of IPTIP Investments, Director of ePAY and The Illinois Funds, Director of Portfolio and Risk Analytics, Director of Corporate Engagement & Investment Operations, State Investments - Portfolio Management Officer and anyone else deemed appropriate by the Treasurer.
+The Investment Policy Committee shall be chaired by the Treasurer and include the following members of the Treasurer's staff: Chief of Staff, Chief Financial Products Officer, Chief Banking Officer, Chief Fiscal Officer, Chief Investment Officer, Chief Legislative and Policy Officer, General Counsel, Director of State Investments, Director of State Banking, Director of Investment Analysis and Due Diligence, Director of Fiscal Operations, Director of IPTIP Investments, Director of ePAY and The Illinois Funds, Director of Portfolio and Risk Analytics, Director of Corporate Governance & Sustainable Investments, State Investments - Portfolio Investment & Cash Management Officer and anyone else deemed appropriate by the Treasurer.

-The Deputy Treasurer & Chief Investment Officer, who bears responsibility for the administration, planning, development, and implementation of all financial and investment strategies per the direction of the Treasurer, shall assist the Treasurer in executing the duties and activities of the Investment Policy Committee.
+The Chief Banking Officer, Chief Fiscal Officer, and Chief Investment Officer, or anyone else deemed appropriate by the Treasurer, who bears responsibility for the administration, planning, development, and implementation of all financial and investment strategies per the direction of the Treasurer, shall assist the Treasurer in executing the duties and activities of the Investment Policy Committee.